-The FTCC Media Services staff provides quality and timely services to the college administration, faculty, staff and students.
-Media Services is made up of two units: Audio/Visual Support Services and Production.
+The FTCC Media Services staff provides quality and timely production and audio visual support services to the college administration, faculty, staff and students.

 FTCC is home to Fayetteville Cumberland Educational Television or FCETV Time Warner Cable Channel 5.
 We air educational programming, which promotes the Fayetteville Technical Community College and, partners in education, including Cumberland County, Cumberland County Schools, UNC Pembroke and Fayetteville State University, in accordance with our charter.
 Our programming is educational, informative and unbiased.
 The FCETV Educational Channel Coordinator reviews all programming to discern if it meets editorial guidelines.
 Visit fcetv.org for more information.